What is sexological bodywork?

 A few days ago I was checking some facts in my research and Joseph Kramer said “What I think is most important is that Sexological Bodyworkers do not fix people.
 We don’t do therapy.
-We help people become more embodied and more aware of their own aliveness.
-Some of the practices we suggest and offer, might assist a client’s problem therefore our intention is to help students/clients have better sex which always means ‘more embodied sex’.”
+We help people become more embodied and more aware of their aliveness.
+Some of the practices we suggest and offer might assist a client’s problem therefore we intend to help students/clients have better sex which always means ‘more embodied sex’.”

 Most noteworthy is that we are not therapists, we are somatic sex educators and sex coaches.
 Much of what we do can be beneficial and is consequently therapeutic.

 So, there you have it.
 My take on Sexological Bodywork.
 Your questions answered.